 Weekly assignments will be assessed primarily in terms of whether or not you engaged the specific exercise as directed.
-Although each one is worth 5 points in the grading schema, I will give feedback on a 10 point scale.
+If so, you will receive full points for that exercise.

 I will use the following writing rubric for research papers, and the following project rubric for offering feedback on projects.
 In the writing rubric, full points are awarded for being in the proficient column.
 In the project rubric, full points can be awarded starting in the top two rows.
 I reserve the right to develop an additional rubric for students undertaking different final assignments - always in consultation with me.